thremulation-station/thremulation-docs/docs/home/node-roles.md

-# Node Details
+# Node Roles

 This section lists the building blocks of how each node is set up.

 ## Elastomic

 #### Purpose
-The `elastomic` node is the first and only _required_ node, and is the crux of the entire project.
+The "`elastomic`" node is the first and only _required_ node, and is the crux of the entire project.
 It's essentially a "Purple Teaming" control box that is used to **both** _execute attacks and capture logs of those attacks_.

 #### Features